nabesima/yamanashi-nsp/README.md

 # An ASP-Based NSP Solver for Yamanashi Instances

-This repository offers encoding and instances for the Nurse Scheduling Problem (NSP) using Answer Set Programming (ASP).
-The instances are categorized into two
+This repository provides encodings and a solver for the Nurse Scheduling Problem (NSP) at Yamanashi University Hospital, based on Answer Set Programming (ASP).
+The repository includes two types of instances: real-world and artificial.

-types: *real-world* and *artificial*.
-The real-world instances are anonymized datasets derived from the nurse scheduling challenges at Yamanashi University Hospital.
-The artificial instances are designed for testing and benchmarking purposes and include scripts for generating customizable problem scenarios.
+- The real-world instances are anonymized datasets derived from the nurse scheduling challenges faced at Yamanashi University Hospital.
+- The artificial instances are designed for testing and benchmarking purposes and include scripts for generating customizable problem scenarios.

 ## Requirements